 - Preheat medium pot on low-medium heat and swirl olive oil to coat.
 Add garlic, oregano and basil.
 Saute for 30 seconds, stirring constantly.

 - Add canned diced tomatoes, balsamic vinegar, salt and pepper and let simmer for 3 minutes or until warmed through.

 - In the meanwhile, make grilled cheese.
 Serve with hot soup.
 So easy, tasty and healthy!

 - Low sodium tomato sauce works great in place of diced tomatoes.
-You can also use half and half.
+You can also use half sauce and half diced.

 - Any dried Italian herbs or seasoning is great!

 - Add more garlic and fresh basil at the end if you wish.
 This soup is super easy and forgiving!